-Pretium Resources Inc (NYSE:PVG) shares haven’t seen a lot of action during the second quarter.
-Overall, hedge fund sentiment was unchanged.
-The stock was in 22 hedge funds’ portfolios at the end of the first quarter of 2021.
-Our calculations also showed that PVG isn’t among the 30 most popular stocks among hedge funds (click for Q1 rankings).
+Hedge fund interest in Pretium Resources Inc (NYSE:PVG) shares was flat at the end of last quarter.
+This is usually a negative indicator.
+Our calculations also showed that PVG isn’t among the 30 most popular stocks among hedge funds (click for Q2 rankings).
 The level and the change in hedge fund popularity aren’t the only variables you need to analyze to decipher hedge funds’ perspectives.
 A stock may witness a boost in popularity but it may still be less popular than similarly priced stocks.
-That’s why at the end of this article we will examine companies such as McGrath RentCorp (NASDAQ:MGRC), KAR Auction Services Inc (NYSE:KAR), and Gevo, Inc. (NASDAQ:GEVO) to gather more data points.
+That’s why at the end of this article we will examine companies such as The RealReal, Inc. (NASDAQ:REAL), Eagle Bancorp, Inc. (NASDAQ:EGBN), and Greatbatch Inc (NYSE:GB) to gather more data points.

 At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
-For example, Chuck Schumer recently stated that marijuana legalization will be a Senate priority.
-So, we are checking out this under the radar stock that will benefit from this.
-We go through lists like the 10 best battery stocks to pick the next Tesla that will deliver a 10x return.
+For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
+We go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
 You can subscribe to our free daily newsletter on our homepage.
-Keeping this in mind we’re going to go over the latest hedge fund action surrounding Pretium Resources Inc (NYSE:PVG).
+Now we’re going to check out the key hedge fund action surrounding Pretium Resources Inc (NYSE:PVG).

 Do Hedge Funds Think PVG Is A Good Stock To Buy Now?